inikishev/beat-manipulator/README.md

 `r` after a number means that beat will be reversed.
 Example: `'1, 2r'` - every second beat will be reversed.

 `c` after a number allows you to cut that beat, must be followed by new `swap` string in brackets.
 Example: `'1, 2c(1, 2r, 4-), 3, 4`.
-That will cut 2nd beat into 4 parts and run all commands inside brackets. `c(1, 2-)` will cut beat in half; `c(1r, 2)` will reverse 1st half of the beat, etc. You can't do cut inside cut tho, but why would you?
+That will cut 2nd beat into 4 parts and run all commands inside brackets. `c(1, 2-)` will cut beat in half; `c(1r, 2)` will reverse 1st half of the beat, etc. You can't do cut inside cut tho because there is no point.
+Also an alternative to cut is reducing the scale parameter.

 more functions are coming!